Video Assignment [text version]: How Do Historians Know Part I: The Slave Experience

 This leads me to a final thought.
 Failing to practice history with rigorous attention to evidence, logic, reasoning, and context nullifies its value.
 That is, without the scientific method, history cannot fulfill its primary function in society: to help people take critical lessons from their shared experience to better navigate the human and natural environment in which we live.

-Rubric for Assignment 2
+Guideline for Assignment 2

 - Completed on time (this has two parts, as outlined below; always check schedule for due dates)